appdotnet/api-spec/content/reference/resources/file/content.md

 This endpoint could return a `507 Insufficient Storage` error if the user doesn't have enough space for this file.
 For more information, see [file storage limits](/reference/resources/file/#limits).

+When successful, this endpoint will return a `204 No Content` response.

 <%= endpoint "PUT", "files/[file_id]/content", "User" %>

 <%= file_token_reminder %>